The Art of Networking for Business Event Planners

 Site Visits:

-For me, site visits are one of the best opportunities to build a relationship with a client.
-Sure, they’re a time to showcase your services, the venue, and the planned activities.
+Site visits, in my view, are one of the best chances to really connect with a client.
+Yes, you’re there to go over logistics and showcase what you can do — but it’s also a relaxed moment to chat, observe, and build trust in a more natural way.
 However, they’re also an invaluable chance to learn more about your client’s company and what it stands for.
 During these visits, conversations don’t have to revolve solely around logistics.
 Taking the time to discuss topics outside of work helps you understand what truly matters to your client.

 When you connect on this level, you’re not just planning an event; you’re creating an experience that aligns with their core values and preferences.
 This understanding enables you to tailor an event that meets their requirements and resonates on a deeper level.
 This connection can transform a one-time client into a long-term partner.